Nerwo/nerwo-contracts/README.md

 It provides the arbitrator, the transaction ID, the address of the party submitting the evidence, and the link to the evidence.

+### SendFailed

+`event SendFailed(address indexed recipient, address indexed token, uint256 amount, bytes data);`

+Emitted when sending funds fails.
+It the address of the ERC20 is 0 it refers to the native token (used for arbitration).

+### FundsRecovered

+`event FundsRecovered(address indexed recipient, uint256 amount);`

+Emitted when the owner calls withdrawLostFunds to recover failed to send arbitration reimburses.

 ### Ruling

 `event Ruling(IArbitrator indexed _arbitrator, uint256 indexed _disputeID, uint256 _ruling);`